 - Ask you to stick out your tongue and look at the surface for any changes in colour or texture.
 Gently pull out your tongue, holding it with a piece of gauze and look at one side first, then the other side.
 Look for any swelling, change in colour or ulcers.
 Examine the underside of your tongue by asking you to place the tip on the roof of your mouth.

-By providing mouth cancer checks for our patients at routine appointments, we hope we can help you make healthier lifestyle choices.
+By providing mouth cancer screening for our patients at routine appointments, we hope we can help you make healthier lifestyle choices.

 If you have any concerns about the health of your mouth, please book an appointment as soon as possible.